D-Kumar19/Regal-Rumble-The-Compact-Chess/README.md

    - One square on the board is always left empty to allow for piece movement.
 4. **Winning:** Successfully move your King to the opposite corner in the fewest moves possible.

-## Installation

-This section would include instructions on how to install or access the game, depending on its format (e.g., a downloadable game, a mobile app, or a web-based game).

 ## Contributing

 I welcome contributions to **Regal Rumble: The Compact Chess Challenge**!
 If you have suggestions for improving the game or have found a way to beat the current record, please feel free to contribute.
 Here's how you can do so: